Homemade Happy Hour

 What if I can't find apple cider?

-If it's not cider season, You can use unsweetened apple juice or water in place of the apple cider.
+If it's not cider season, you can use unsweetened apple juice or water in place of the apple cider.
 It will make for a lighter color applesauce and you may need to add more brown sugar.
 Be sure to taste your applesauce and adjust according to your sweetness preferences.

 What can I use instead of brown sugar?